taejs/book-exploring-async-basics/src/8_9_infrastructure.md

 >What makes a closure?
 > A function in rust can be defined as easily as `|| { }`.
 If this is all we write
-> it's the same as a function pointer, equivalent to just referencing `my_method` (whithout parenthesis).
+> it's the same as a function pointer, equivalent to just referencing `my_method` (without parenthesis).
 > It becomes a `closure` as soon as you "close" over your environment by referencing
 > variables that's not owned by the `function`.
 >